-If you own a stove top pressure cooker, you probably know or have heard stories of the potential dangers associated with pressure cookers.
-Horrifying visions of scalding hot pressurized contents exploding all over the kitchen walls may come to mind.
-Many people are actually fearful of using pressure cookers for this very reason.
+If you own a stovetop pressure cooker, you probably know or of the potential dangers with pressure cookers.
+Horrifying visions of scalding hot contents exploding all over the kitchen walls may come to mind.
+Many people are fearful of using pressure cookers for this very reason.
 Cooking should be fun, not anxiety-inducing.
 This is where the Instant Pot comes in.

-- Leakage Protection – leakage around the lid prevents the pressurized cooker from reaching optimal pressure.
-This would present risk of burning the food.
+2. Leakage Protection – leakage around the lid prevents the pressurized cooker from reaching optimal pressure.
+This would present the risk of burning the food.
 The Instant Pot detects this by calculating the pre-heating time.
 If it takes longer than usual, it will switch to the “keep warm” feature.

 Knowing how these cookers work and how to use them properly can ensure a much safer and more enjoyable pressure cooking experience!

 Another great benefit of the Instant Pot is that it is energy efficient.
 By now, you have learned that cooking is easy and fast with the Instant Pot.
 Less cooking time translates into less electricity used.
 On average, you will save up to 70% on electricity when comparing it to other common kitchen cooking appliances, such as a stove or oven.